Main menu

 }

 This will import two assets with dot-separated IDs "pleasantry.hello" and "pleasantry.goodbye".
-There is no limit to the depth of this structure.
+The depth of this structure is only limited by our JSON parser (512 levels).

 Plurals

-Loco supports plural definitions as either JSON Arrays, or JSON objects with keys zero, one, two, few, many, other:
+Loco identifies plural definitions as either arrays, or objects with keys zero, one, two, few, many, other.
+In the case of generic schemas, both of these will be detected automatically:

 {